digital-spaces/asgn06-names/README.md

 #asgn06 names

-This is an academic exercise.
+This is an academic final I did because I was bored in the middle of the semester.